Korean Air Lines Flight 902: Rescue of survivors

 Soviet helicopters rescued the survivors and transported them to the city of Kem in Karelia.
 The passengers were quartered in the garrison's Officers' Lodge.

 On 22 April, the survivors, except the pilot and navigator, were transported via Aeroflot from Kem to Murmansk, then by Pan American World Airways to Helsinki-Vantaa Airport in Finland, where a Korean Air Lines aircraft departed on 23 April for Seoul with the group of Flight 902 survivors and the bodies of those killed.

 On 29 April, the pilot and navigator of Flight 902 were released.
 TASS, the official news agency of the Soviet Union, said that they had confessed to violating Soviet airspace and disregarding orders from the intercepting aircraft to land.
 According to TASS, the pair had appealed for clemency to the Presidium of the Supreme Soviet, which pardoned and expelled them.

 The Soviet Union billed South Korea US$100,000 ($ in prices) for its caretaking of the passengers; however, the bill was never paid by South Korea.

 Aftermath

 The Soviet Union refused to cooperate with international experts while they investigated the incident and did not provide any data from the plane's "black box".
 The airplane was dismantled and all equipment transferred by helicopter onto a barge in Kandalaksha Gulf.
 The deputy chief commanding officer of Soviet air defense, Yevgeny Savitsky, personally inspected the aircraft's cockpit.

-The crew of Flight 902 blamed the compass, which had started working incorrectly, due to the flight path of KAL 902 flying close to the magnetic north pole, as aforementioned earlier, for the plane's course.
-Passengers said that Kim had told them upon landing that he had suspected the aircraft's navigation equipment was working incorectly, but had followed it anyway.
+The crew of Flight 902 blamed the compass, which had started working incorrectly, due to the original flight path of KAL 902 passing close by the magnetic North Pole.
+Passengers said that Kim had told them upon landing that he had suspected the aircraft's navigation equipment was working incorrectly, but had followed it anyway.
 After being released from Soviet custody, navigator Lee said similarly that the directional gyro had malfunctioned.